Coast Guard Cutters Sea Dog, Sea Dragon decommissioned in St. Marys, Georgia

 05.29.2024

-Coast Guard members salute during the playing of the national anthem during a decommissioning ceremony for the Coast Guard Cutters Sea Dog and Sea Dragon in St. Marys, Georgia, May 29, 2024.
+Chief Warrant Officer Sean Barrett, left, commanding officer of the Coast Guard Cutter Sea Dragon, and Senior Chief Petty Officer Jason Albert, right, commanding officer of the Coast Guard Cutter Sea Dog, present the ship's pennant to the most junior member of the crew during a decommissioning ceremony for the Sea Dragon and Sea Dog in St. Marys, Georgia, May 29, 2024.
 Rear Adm.
 Douglas M. Schofield, Coast Guard District Seven Commander, presided over the ceremony honoring the years of service the Sea Dog and Sea Dragon and their crews provided to the nation.
 (U.S. Coast Guard photo by Petty Officer 1st Class Ryan Dickinson)

 |Date Taken: